accelleran/xapp-training-course/module-7/readme.md

+# Module 7: Productizing an xApp

-# Chapter 1: Packaging the xApp
+# Chapter 7.1: Packaging the xApp

 ## Build the xApp Core Docker image